-The applicant's physician is responsible for completing the physician's certification form.
+The applicant's physician is responsible for completing the physician's certification form (MA-51).
 OLTL does not contract directly with physicians to perform participant evaluations.
-When an individual is applying for services, the IEB sends a physician certification form and cover letter with an explanation of the application for home and community-based services to the applicant's primary care physician.
-The physician will indicate the applicant's level of care and return it to the IEB.
-The physician certification form includes:
+When a participant presents to the independent enrollment broker (IEB), the IEB sends a request to the applicant's primary care physician to fill out and return a physician's script indicating that the waiver applicant requires the level of care provided in a Nursing Facility.